vitorms99/MorphologyExtractor/docs/source/gui_cli.rst

 Using the GUI and CLI
 =====================

-MEx (Morphology Extractor) can be used through two user-friendly interfaces:
+GalMEx can be used through two user-friendly interfaces:

 - **Graphical User Interface (GUI)**: for interactive visual configuration
 - **Command-Line Interface (CLI)**: for automated or batch processing